A groupoid approach to the equivariant coarse Baum--Connes conjecture: Introduction

 \section{Introduction}

 The Baum--Connes conjecture \cite{BCH1994} stands as one of the most important problems in non-commutative geometry.
 For a countable discrete group $\Ga$, it states there is an isomorphism between the equivariant $K$-homology of the classifying space for proper actions of $\Ga$ and the $K$-theory of the reduced group $C^*$-algebra.
-Its validity directly implies several celebrated rigidity theorems and conjectures, including the Novikov conjecture on the homotopy invariance of higher signatures, the Gromov-Lawson-Rosenberg conjecture on the existence of positive scalar curvature metrics.
-Historically, the Baum--Connes conjecture is rooted in the index theory of compact manifolds, generalizing the classical Atiyah-Singer index theorem.
+Its validity directly implies several celebrated rigidity theorems and conjectures, including the Novikov conjecture on the homotopy invariance of higher signatures and the Gromov--Lawson--Rosenberg conjecture on the existence of positive scalar curvature metrics.
+Historically, the Baum--Connes conjecture is rooted in the index theory of compact manifolds, generalizing the classical Atiyah--Singer index theorem.
 Specifically, it provides a framework to study the higher index of lifted elliptic differential operators on the universal cover $\widetilde{M}$ of a compact manifold $M$.

 Over the past decades, this index-theoretic philosophy has branched out into several major directions.
 One prominent direction focuses on the index theory of non-compact manifolds.
 To capture the large-scale behavior of a non-compact space $X$, J.~Roe \cite{HR1993, Roe1996} introduced the equivariant Roe algebra $C^*(X)^\Gamma$ and formulated the \emph{equivariant coarse Baum--Connes conjecture}.
 Conceptually, this equivariant coarse framework can be viewed as the natural generalization of higher index theory to the universal cover $\widetilde{M}$ of a non-compact manifold $M$.
 Another major direction aims to establish index theory for highly singular spaces, such as foliations and orbit spaces.
 This gives rise to the study of groupoid $C^*$-algebras and the \emph{groupoid Baum--Connes conjecture}, see \cite{Tu2000} for a survey of the Baum--Connes conjecture for groupoids.